 The Daily Log, within the Context of a 2-Book Bullet Journal

-When I perform reviews, the Weeks’ Daily Log stays open to my left, with the Biz Mini’s vertical weeklies open on my right.
+When I perform reviews, the Weeks’ Daily Log stays open to my left, with another book’s vertical weeklies open on my right.
 This setup proves über convenient, as I need not flip between two critical-to-me views.
 Both remain equally accessible!
 Another time savings and focus enhancer.

-1️⃣ I ordered no book until after I mapped out its skeletal contents.
-I set an EXCLUSIVE purpose for each view, with a watchful eye on the best way to exploit the assorted components, e.g.:
+1️⃣ I order no planner/ BuJo-style book until after I’ve mapped out its skeletal contents.
+I set an EXCLUSIVE purpose for each view, with a watchful eye on the best way to exploit its assorted sections.

 2️⃣ I do not tolerate overlap or duplication.

 3️⃣ Sometimes, a treasured scheme reveals a glaring deficiency during “in the trenches” use.
-I’m free to tweak or replace as circumstances mandate.”
+I’m free to tweak or replace as circumstances mandate.
 Nothing proves as expensive as unmet dreams.
 Dreams won’t and don’t muscle their way into reality absent planning.
 My bullet journal has one job: honor my flow.
 When the book satisfies that need, it remains.
 When it doesn’t, I replace it.

 4️⃣ I evict vampires lurking in or around my bullet journal house.
-Mere busy work eats time better spent accomplishing, e.g. the milestones established to push myself closer to goals.
+Mere busy work eats time better spent accomplishing, e.g. the milestones established to push myself closer to desired outcomes.

 Whether “bullet journal,” “planner”, or copybook, the worthiness of a self-management scheme blossoms only with diligent use.
 I treat my Daily Log and dual timeblocks with absolute reverence.
 But I struggled mightily TRYing to conjure THE scheme best for me.